rostyslav-udovenko/command-line-trainer/README.md

 This project uses a modular SCSS structure for better scalability and organization.

 ```
-css/
-├── styles.css                      # Generated from SCSS (do not edit manually)
-└── styles.css.map                  # Source map for dev tools

 scss/
 ├── base/                           # Base settings and resets
 │   ├── _globals.scss               # Global element styles